MarHaj/tidhub/README.md

 TidHub utilizes wiki keys list that is stored in a very simple config file.
 The config file template is created (if the user interactively agrees) by the program itself.
 You only have to edit the template.

-**Remark**: If you are reading this on GitHub, you are looking at the one-way-only mirror of my TidHub local Fossil repository.
-It's just a way I brought TidHub into FOSS community.

 ## Functionality

 TidHub implements these daily wikis management tasks: